filecoin-saturn/browser-client/README.md

 `$ npm run dev`

-## Adding the Retrieval Client to your website
+## Adding the Browser Client to your website

 1. Add this script tag to the `<head>` tag.
 This will install the service worker.